DavidHrncir/Fivetran_CSDK_Snowflake_HOL/AGR_Agriculture_Livestock_Health_Monitoring/agr-lab-guide.md

 ## Step 2: Create a Custom Fivetran Connector

 ### 2.1 Generate the Custom Connector Code Using AI Code Generation Assistance
-You may want to open a new browser tab from this GitHub tab into the **Prompts** subfolder.
+On your second GitHub browser tab, click on the **Prompts** subfolder.
 (The example below is for Gemini.)
 1. Open and copy the **system_prompt.txt** contents and paste to the chat area of your LLM.
 2. Next, open and copy the **user_prompt.txt** contents and paste below the system_prompt content in the chat area of your LLM on a new line.
 3. Press "enter/return" to run the operation.
+4. Copy the generated code from the chat session.

 ### 2.2 Debug and Deploy the Custom Connector in VS Code
-1. Copy the generated code from the chat session into the **connector.py** file and save.
+1. In your IDE, paste the generated code into the **connector.py** file and save.

 ***PAUSE: Let's analyze the code before continuing...understanding that it may not be 100% complete/accurate.***